Is saxophone easy to learn?

 In comparison to brass instruments, woodwind instruments (like the saxophone) require a lot less muscle strength in the lips to create a reliable tone, making them a beginner friendly choice.

-Often the hardest thing about learning the saxophone is simply finding the right material to get you started (and help maintain your progress).
+Often the hardest thing about learning the saxophone is simply finding the right material to get you started and keep you on track.